gdamjan/erlang-irc-bot/README.md

 Experimental OOP API
 --------------------

-Using the parameterized module support in Erlang we can do something like this
+Using the parametrized module support in Erlang we can do something like this
 too:

     {ok, Settings} = file:consult("settings.cfg").